Higher-Order Behavioural Conformances via Fibrations: Preliminaries

 Informally, coalgebras are abstractions of transition systems, and $B^\infty X$ consists of all possible unravelled behaviours of $B$-coalgebras whose states are colored using colors from $X$.
 For example, for the polynomial functor $BC = C\times C + 1$ on $\Set$, a coalgebra $c\colon C\to C\times C+1$ corresponds to a deterministic labelled transition system with labels $\{l,r\}$ where every state either has a single outgoing $l$-transition and a single outgoing $r$-transition, or is terminating.
 The cofree coalgebra $B^\infty X$ is given by the set of all (possibly infinite) ordered binary trees with $X$-colored nodes.

 A \emph{higher-order coalgebra} for a mixed variance bifunctor $B\colon \C^\opp\times \C\to \C$ is a pair $(C,c)$ of an object $C$ and a morphism $c\colon C\to B(C,C)$, that is, a coalgebra for the endofunctor $B(C,-)$ with state space $C$.
+We write $\HOCoalg_C(B)$ for the set of all higher-order coalgebras with state space $C$.
 Higher-order coalgebras can be regarded as an abstract capturing of \emph{applicative transition systems}~\cite{Abramsky:lazylambda}, i.e.~labelled transition systems where both the states and the transition labels are given by programs of some higher-order language; see the next section for examples.
 Bisimulations and behavioural metrics of higher-order programs are studied in terms of such transition systems.

 \paragraph*{Probability Distributions} A \emph{countable probability distribution} on a set $X$ is a map $\phi\colon X\to [0,1]$ whose support $\{ x\in X\mid \phi(x)\neq 0 \}$ is a countable set and that satisfies $\sum_{x\in X} \phi(x) = 1$.
 We represent a distribution $\phi$ as a formal sum $\phi=\sum_{i\in I} p_i\cdot x_i$ where $I$ is a countable index set, $x_i\in X$ for all $i\in I$, and $\phi(x)=\sum_{x_i=x} p_i$ for all $x\in X$.
 For $\phi,\psi\in \D X$ and $p\in [0,1]$ we write $p\cdot \phi + (1-p)\cdot \psi\in \D X$ for the distribution $x\mapsto p\cdot \phi(x)+(1-p)\cdot \psi(x)$.
 The \emph{(countable) distribution functor} $\D\colon \Set\to\Set$ associates to each set $X$ the set $\D X$ of countable probability distributions on $X$, and to each map $f\colon X\to Y$ the map $\D f \colon \D X\to \D X$ given by $\D f(\sum_{i\in I} p_i\cdot x_i) = \sum_{i\in I} p_i\cdot f(x_i)$.
 The functor $\D$ extends to a monad with unit $\eta\colon X\to \D X$ and multiplication $\mu\colon \D\D X\to \D X$ given by